Last updated on June 3rd, 2023 at 02:07 pm

 51. A Clockwork Orange (1971)

-Based on once banned book of the same name, A Clockwork Orange is a 1971 science fiction film set in a dystopian future England and stars Malcolm McDowell as Alex, the leader of a gang of violent thugs who are involved in a life of crime, ultraviolence and joyriding.
+A Clockwork Orange is a 1971 science fiction film directed by Stanley Kubrick, based on the novel of the same name by Anthony Burgess.
+The film is set in a dystopian future England and stars Malcolm McDowell as Alex, the leader of a gang of violent thugs who engage in a life of crime, ultraviolence and joyriding.
 After being caught by the authorities, Alex is subjected to an experimental behavioural modification program aimed at rehabilitating him and reducing his violent tendencies.

 52. The Godfather (1972)

-The Godfather is a 1972 American crime film directed by Francis Ford Coppola.
-It is based on the novel of the same name by Mario Puzo and is widely regarded as one of the greatest films ever made.
-The film follows the Corleone family, a powerful Mafia clan in New York City, as they navigate the challenges of running a criminal empire and balancing their personal and business lives.
-Read the article
+Directed by Francis Ford Coppola, the American crime film The Godfather (1972) is based on the novel of the same name by Mario Puzo and is widely regarded as one of the greatest films ever made that follows the story of the Corleone family, a powerful Mafia clan in New York City, as they navigate the challenges of running a criminal empire and balancing their personal and business lives.
+Read more.

 53. Chinatown (1974)

 Chinatown is a 1974 American neo-noir mystery film that stars Jack Nicholson as J.J.
 Gittes, a private investigator who becomes embroiled in a complex web of corruption and deceit while investigating a water rights case in 1930s Los Angeles.
-It is widely regarded as one of the greatest films of the 1970s and one of the greatest noir films ever made.
-Read the article
+Because of its intricate plot, performances, and its iconic cinematography Chinatown continues to be widely regarded as one of the greatest films ever made.
+Read more.

 54. All the President’s Men (1976)

-The 1976 political thriller film All the President’s Men is based on the non-fiction book of the same name by Bob Woodward and Carl Bernstein, two Washington Post reporters who investigate the Watergate scandal, which ultimately leads to the resignation of President Richard Nixon.
-It is widely regarded as one of the greatest films and is considered one of the best films about journalism.
-Read the article
+As a 1976 political thriller film, All the President’s Men portrays the investigation of the Watergate scandal by two Washington Post reporters, which ultimately led to the resignation of President Richard Nixon.
+With 4 Academy Awards, All the President’s Men is widely regarded as one of the greatest films of its genre and is considered one of the best films about journalism.
+Read more.

 55. Annie Hall (1977)